Updated on November 4, 2025

 NOTE: The following is our own independent information; we are not affiliated with Hilton and neither pay nor receive compensation from Hilton regarding the marketing opportunities described here.
 Any Hilton-related trademarks referred to here are used for purposes of identification only.

-Hilton launched a new digital marketing program, called Advance, on July 1st, 2019.
-This fast-moving initiative changed the current structure between Edge, Top-Up and Destination Marketing.
+Hilton Advance was launched on, on July 1st, 2019.
+This fast-moving initiative changed the structure between Edge, Top-Up and Destination Marketing.
 It focuses on incremental revenue and share shift from OTAs.
-Also, decision making is shifting to focusing on the Life Time Value of customers.
+Also, decision making is shifting to focusing on the Lifetime Value of customers.

 Previous Hilton eCommerce Program